VandiKond/transaction-prototype/README.md

 ## The idea of the project:

 - A prototype for people that don't realy know how to make a transaction service
-- A great expireance for future projects
+- A great expireance and base for future projects

 ## How to use?